 The Integrative Immunobiology Section is interested in understanding how gene expression programs are orchestrated as cells differentiate from stem cells into various lineages in the immune system.
 In particular, the laboratory studies how these systems are controlled by microRNAs, long non-coding RNAs, and RNA-binding proteins.
 Our major goal is to discover novel molecular circuits that control cell fates in the hematopoietic and immune systems, since perturbations in their genetic programming underlie many diseases including cancer, immunodeficiency, autoimmunity, inflammation, allergy and infectious diseases.
 To address these fundamental issues, we employ an integrative systems biology approach to reverse engineer the molecular logic of cellular differentiation.
 We combine genome- and transcriptome-wide measurements with experimental perturbations in order to test and refine our models.
 As one example of our success, we identified the RNA-binding protein Lin28b as a lineage-determining factor for fetal hematopoietic stem cells, a discovery with potentially important implications for Regenerative Medicine.
 At a basic level, we demonstrate the concept of post-transcriptional (re)programming of cell fate decisions.

 A cell's fate is largely determined by its transcriptome and proteome which are regulated by transcriptional and post-transcriptional networks.
-Here they are depicted as an integrated circuit that processes input (signal) to mediate an output (not depicted).
-For simplicity, post-translational and competing endogenous RNA networks are not depicted here.
-Chromatin regulators and transcription factors with the aid of lncRNAs control the accessibility and transcription rate of protein-coding and non-coding genes while RNA-binding proteins collaborate with non-coding RNAs to orchestrate the processing, transport, translation, and stability of RNA transcripts.
+Often models of gene regulatory networks are depicted as an integrated circuit that processes input to mediate an output.
+We believe that models of gene regulatory networks need to integrate RNA-binding proteins, long non-coding RNAs (lncRNAs), and microRNAs (miRNAs).
+Chromatin regulators and transcription factors with the aid of lncRNAs control the accessibility and transcription rate of protein-coding and non-coding genes while RNA-binding proteins collaborate with untranslated RNAs to orchestrate the processing, transport, translation, and stability of RNA transcripts.
 Post-transcriptional regulation has evolved an important additional layer that shapes the transcriptome in response to developmental and environmental cues that may not be achievable by transcriptional regulation alone.
 Adapted from Exploring the RNA world in hematopoietic cells through the lens of RNA-binding proteins.

-Yuan J, Nguyen CK, Liu X, Kanellopoulou C, Muljo SA.
+- Yuan J, Nguyen CK, Liu X, Kanellopoulou C, Muljo SA.
 Lin28b reprograms adult bone marrow hematopoietic progenitors to mediate fetal-like lymphopoiesis.
 Science.
 2012;335(6073):1195-200.

 - Escobar TM, Kanellopoulou C, Kugler DG, Kilaru G, Nguyen CK, Nagarajan V, Bhairavabhotla RK, Northrup D, Zahr R, Burr P, Liu X, Zhao K, Sher A, Jankovic D, Zhu J, Muljo SA. miR-155 activates cytokine gene expression in Th17 cells by regulating the DNA-binding protein Jarid2 to relieve polycomb-mediated repression.
 Immunity.
 2014;40(6):865-79.

 - Kanellopoulou C, Gilpatrick T, Kilaru G, Burr P, Nguyen CK, Morawski A, Lenardo MJ, Muljo SA.
 Reprogramming of Polycomb-Mediated Gene Silencing in Embryonic Stem Cells by the miR-290 Family and the Methyltransferase Ash1l.
 Stem Cell Reports.
-2015;5(6):971-8.
+2015;5(6):971-978.